Safety Leadership School (SLS)

 Air Safety Representative pilot volunteers serving in positions of leadership such as safety committee chairman, LEC safety chairman and sub committee chairman need a foundation from which to communicate their vision to the members of their committee and MEC.
 They also need basic administrative and management skills with which to efficiently and effectively lead a group of safety volunteers.

-Selected attendees should have completed the BSSBasic Safety School, subsequently served at least six months on your committee, and demonstrated an eagerness and ability to serve.
+Selected attendees should have completed the ALPA 101 FAST course, and the Safety 101 IST course, subsequently served at least six months on your committee, and demonstrated an eagerness and ability to serve.
 They would then be eligible to attend the Safety Two Leadership School for additional training in leadership, management, accident prevention and media communications.
 Members who have not demonstrated a high level of interest should not be considered for this course.

 An Air Safety Representative who has completed the Safety Two Leadership School should have the skill necessary to understand the relationship between managed and unmanaged hazards and their potential to cause aircraft accidents and incidents.
 They will be able to formulate a vision for a committee to address hazards to management and will effectively communicate that vision to their MEC, committee and pilot group.
 They may use these skills in the capacity of Local Central Air Safety Chairman, Central Local Air Safety Chairman, Technical Group Leader or Project Team Leader.